 Rugby League Days

 My passion and favourite pastime growing up was without doubt rugby league.
 Around this time Edmonton had its own Junior Rugby League teams.
 Some of the local 11 and 12-year olds would tumble into the back of dad’s Toyota carrier van every Saturday and head into town to play the local rivals, Cairns Wests.

-A group of 11-year old’s tumbling into a van without seat belts or even seats was something we thought nothing of doing back then and no parents expressed any concerns when dad called to take one of their precious children in the back of the van to the footy.
-We would head in along Mulgrave Road to the rectangular fields which were then in Wesctourt (where DFO now stands) stopping only to collect ice from Cousins Ice to keep the drinks and oranges cool.
+A group of 11-year old’s tumbling into a van without seat belts or even seats was something we thought nothing of doing back then.
+Parents never expressed concerns when dad called to take one of their precious children in the back of the van to the footy.
+We would head in along Mulgrave Road to the rectangular fields which were then in Westcourt (where DFO now stands).
+The only stop was to collect ice from Cousins Ice to keep the drinks and oranges cool.

 One Saturday I was out exploring with friends.
 Not far from the Hambledon Mill were great pools of stinking mess known as the mill ponds.
 These ponds consisted of liquid waste from the mill.

 The waste the ponds held, was the consistency of quick sand and stunk to high heaven.
 This Saturday, while exploring with friends we came across these ponds and I saw an island in the pond I decided to jump on.
 The problem was that it was not an island at all, but a clump of grass growing on the crusty surface.
 I jumped and went straight through the surface, becoming fully submerged.

 Thankfully I did resurface and with help from my young comrades made it back to the bank.
 Realising it was Saturday, we returned home, making it just in time to head into Cairns for rugby league.
 The way I smelled on the way into football was indescribable, but it was worth it.
 It was not just my team-mates who were reluctant to come near me.
 I had never played better in my life.